AI hardware explainer

 The easiest way to understand the story is to separate five parts.
 A model is trained first.
 People then send prompts.
 The inference system turns those prompts into tokens.
 The hardware has to move memory, connect chips, run math, and serve answers again and again.
 Custom silicon tries to shape the chip around that repeat job.

-Part Plain-English role Normal example
+| Part | Plain-English role | Normal example |

-Training The heavy learning phase where a model is built or improved before people use it.
-Think of training like building the recipe and practicing it at huge scale.
+| Training | The heavy learning phase where a model is built or improved before people use it. | Think of training like building the recipe and practicing it at huge scale. |

-Inference The live answering phase where the model reads a prompt and creates the next response.
-When ChatGPT answers a question or Codex reasons about code, that request is inference.
+| Inference | The live answering phase where the model reads a prompt and creates the next response. | When ChatGPT answers a question or Codex reasons about code, that request is inference. |

-Custom silicon A chip shaped around one company’s most important workload instead of a general computer job.
-OpenAI says Jalapeno is built around LLM inference patterns like memory movement, networking, and serving.
+| Custom silicon | A chip shaped around one company’s most important workload instead of a general computer job. | OpenAI says Jalapeno is built around LLM inference patterns like memory movement, networking, and serving. |

-Power per answer The infrastructure question: how much useful AI work can the system do for the electricity it uses?
-That is why the source story talks about performance per watt instead of only raw speed.
+| Power per answer | The infrastructure question: how much useful AI work can the system do for the electricity it uses? | That is why the source story talks about performance per watt instead of only raw speed. |

-Scale The reason custom chips matter: millions of answers need a repeatable back-end system.
-A popular AI app needs chips, memory, networks, software, and data centers working together.
+| Scale | The reason custom chips matter: millions of answers need a repeatable back-end system. | A popular AI app needs chips, memory, networks, software, and data centers working together. |

-Why the new OpenAI chip matters
+Why the DeepSeek and OpenAI chip stories matter

 For readers, the big idea is not a spec sheet.
 It is the training-versus-inference split.
 Training makes or improves the model.
 Inference serves the answer after someone asks for help.
 Once you see that split, the chip story makes more sense.